-The Harold Frederic English Society was formed in the fall semester of 1999 to offer students both inside and outside the English major the opportunity to participate in and contribute to the literary and creative life of the college.
-It is named in honor of the Utica native and noted nineteenth-century American novelist who chronicled the city's religious and ethnic groups at the turn of the century in his acclaimed novel The Damnation of Theron Ware.
+The Literary Society was formed as the Harold Frederic English Society in the fall semester of 1999 to offer students both inside and outside the English major the opportunity to participate in and contribute to the literary and creative life of the college.
+It was named in honor of the Utica native and noted nineteenth-century American novelist who chronicled the city's religious and ethnic groups at the turn of the century in his acclaimed novel The Damnation of Theron Ware.
 James Scannell, Associate Professor in the English department, is the club's faculty advisor.

 In the past, the Society has hosted at Halloween a "Scary Poetry Reading" in which members of the club, the college community, and the greater Utica community read their favorite frightening verse by authors such as Edgar Allan Poe and Robert Browning.
 The Society was also influential raising funds to buy books for the Breakfast Reading Club, a reading program for young children at Kernan Elementary School in West Utica.

-Those interested in participating should contact Professor James Scannell at
+Those interested in participating should sign up through PioHub.

 Sigma Tau Delta, founded in 1924, is the international English honors society.
 There are more than 870 active chapters worldwide, and roughly 9,000 new members are selected to be inducted every year.

-At Utica College, the English faculty members select UC's newest inductees, who are awarded their membership during the Spring party.
+At Utica University, the English faculty members select Utica's newest inductees, who are awarded their membership during the Spring party.
 In addition to being selected by the faculty, members must also have taken at least two upper-level English courses, and have earned a 3.0 grade point average or higher.

 Editorial Staff: David Eves, Taylor, Banovic, Corrie Clements, Courteney Klepfer, Calie Taranto, Lynsie Ferguson

 Vogel Award Judge: Melissa Johnson, Virginia Commonwealth University